chatbot.yaml configuration file

 Regular expression modes

-You can use regular expressions in the script via $regexp
+You can use regular expressions in the script via $regexp and $regexp_i.

 Default mode